 Accounting software for construction companies is a specific type of software tailor-made to fulfill the often sophisticated functions required in the industry.
 Typically, it’s used by a construction company owner and their CPA.

 However, accounting software does more than keep track of accounts payable and accounts receivable.
-It helps the construction company owner keep track of expenses per job, as well as performs payroll tasks, monitor wages, maintaining compliance with state and national tax laws, and other industry-specific functions.
+It helps the construction company owner keep track of expenses per job, as well as performs payroll tasks, monitors wages, and maintains compliance with state and national tax laws and other industry-specific functions.

 Why Do Construction Companies Need Accounting Software?

-According to Keith Melanson, project manager for RenosGroup, “A construction company should use accounting software to keep track of projects and reduce costs and time spent completing repetitive tasks.”
+According to Keith Melanson, project manager for RenosGroup, a construction company should use accounting software to work efficiently, stay competitive, and save the business money in the long run.

 In addition to tracking projects and reducing costs, account software can help eliminate manual errors and double entries, as well as assist with data entry and categorizing receipts and expenses.
 Construction companies of all sizes need accounting software to accurately report income and expenses per job, perform payroll tasks, and keep financial records stored safely.